-Join Middlebury Institute faculty as they discuss the Institute's three pillars of its mission: advancing understanding; promoting peace; and driving change in pursuit of a more just world.
-A reception will preceed each talk, and talks will be 75 minutes long.
+Join Middlebury Institute faculty as they discuss the Institute's three pillars of its mission: advancing understanding, promoting peace, and driving change in pursuit of a more just world.
+A reception will precede each talk, and talks will be 75 minutes long.
 Sponsored by the Gerry Taylor Seminars Endowment Fund.
 Wine provided by Scheid Vineyards.

 $10 each.
 Limited availability.

 Reception 5:30 p.m.

 Reception in Holland Center, 442 1/2 Van Buren Street

 Talk in Morse Building, B104, 426 Van Buren Street

 To register, go to: go.miis.edu/worldviews2020

 If an event shows as full, and you would like to be placed on a waitlist, please e-mail firstname.lastname@example.org with your first and last name, e-mail, and any guest names.